lilbiba400/invman/README.md

 - Parsing Containers, Agents and most regular Skins. (*Patches, Stickers and Graffitis are not yet supported.*)
 - Detailed information about skins, like full float, paint seed, etc. (inspect command)
 - Coloring items by their rarity
+- Parsing Stickers

 ### Roadmap
 - Price fetching and inventory evaluation
 - Trade items between saved accounts
-- Parsing Stickers, Patches and Graffitis
+- Parsing Patches and Graffitis

 ## Build